With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreTricity Family Services is a mental health clinic in Saint Charles, Illinois, located at 2570 Foxfield Road, 60174.
 Tricity Family Services offers outpatient treatment.
-Tricity Family Services provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Tricity Family Services provides individual psychotherapy, trauma therapy and behavior modification to seniors 65 or older, young adults and adults.
 Tricity Family Services also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with trauma.
 Some other services provided by Tricity Family Services include case management.

 Learn MoreLinden Oaks Behavioral Health At Saint Charles is a mental health facility in Saint Charles, IL, located at 3805 East Main Street, Suite M, in the 60174 zip code.
-Linden Oaks Behavioral Health At Saint Charles provides partial hospitalization/day treatment and outpatient treatment.
-Linden Oaks Behavioral Health At Saint Charles provides cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Linden Oaks Behavioral Health At Saint Charles also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Some other services available at Linden Oaks Behavioral Health At Saint Charles include intensive case management, case management and family psychoeducation.
+Linden Oaks Behavioral Health At Saint Charles provides outpatient treatment and partial hospitalization/day treatment.
+Linden Oaks Behavioral Health At Saint Charles provides couples/family therapy, individual psychotherapy and activity therapy to young adults, seniors 65 or older and children / adolescents.
+Linden Oaks Behavioral Health At Saint Charles also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services available at Linden Oaks Behavioral Health At Saint Charles include education services, assertive community treatment and case management.

 Learn MoreEdward Hines Junior Va Hospital Aurora Clinic is one of mental health facilities in North Aurora, Illinois, located at 161 South Lincolnway Street, 60542 zip code.
-Edward Hines Junior Va Hospital Aurora Clinic provides telemedicine/telehealth and outpatient treatment.
-Edward Hines Junior Va Hospital Aurora Clinic provides behavior modification, integrated dual diagnosis disorder treatment and group therapy to adults, young adults and seniors 65 or older.
+Edward Hines Junior Va Hospital Aurora Clinic provides outpatient treatment and telemedicine/telehealth.
+Edward Hines Junior Va Hospital Aurora Clinic provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
 Edward Hines Junior Va Hospital Aurora Clinic also supports veterans.
-Additional services provided at Edward Hines Junior Va Hospital Aurora Clinic include supported employment, suicide prevention services and psychosocial rehabilitation services.
+Additional services provided at Edward Hines Junior Va Hospital Aurora Clinic include assertive community treatment, integrated primary care services and chronic disease/illness management.

 Learn MoreAmita Mercy Medical Center Behavioral Health Services is a mental health clinic in Aurora, IL, located at 1325 North Highland Avenue, 60506 zip code area.
-Amita Mercy Medical Center Behavioral Health Services provides partial hospitalization/day treatment and hospital inpatient treatment.
-Amita Mercy Medical Center Behavioral Health Services offers individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
-Amita Mercy Medical Center Behavioral Health Services also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services offered at Amita Mercy Medical Center Behavioral Health Services include suicide prevention services, diet and exercise counseling and case management.
+Amita Mercy Medical Center Behavioral Health Services provides hospital inpatient treatment and partial hospitalization/day treatment.
+Amita Mercy Medical Center Behavioral Health Services offers integrated dual diagnosis disorder treatment, psychotropic medication and activity therapy to young adults, seniors 65 or older and adults.
+Amita Mercy Medical Center Behavioral Health Services also supports seniors or older adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Additional services offered at Amita Mercy Medical Center Behavioral Health Services include suicide prevention services, case management and diet and exercise counseling.

 Learn MoreAssociation For Individual Dev Behavioral Health Outpatient is a mental health treatment clinic in Aurora, Illinois, located at 1230 North Highland Avenue, in the 60506 zip code.
-Association For Individual Dev Behavioral Health Outpatient provides outpatient treatment and partial hospitalization/day treatment.
-Association For Individual Dev Behavioral Health Outpatient provides integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Association For Individual Dev Behavioral Health Outpatient also supports clients referred from the court/judicial system, people with serious mental illness and people with PTSD.
-Additional services provided by Association For Individual Dev Behavioral Health Outpatient consist of diet and exercise counseling, assertive community treatment and suicide prevention services.
+Association For Individual Dev Behavioral Health Outpatient provides partial hospitalization/day treatment and outpatient treatment.
+Association For Individual Dev Behavioral Health Outpatient provides psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Association For Individual Dev Behavioral Health Outpatient also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
+Additional services provided by Association For Individual Dev Behavioral Health Outpatient consist of case management, suicide prevention services and intensive case management.

 Learn MoreCentral Dupage Hospital Psychiatry Units is a mental health facility in Winfield, IL, located at 25 North Winfied Road, 60190 zip code area.
 Central Dupage Hospital Psychiatry Units provides hospital inpatient treatment and telemedicine/telehealth.
-Central Dupage Hospital Psychiatry Units provides couples/family therapy, activity therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
+Central Dupage Hospital Psychiatry Units provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
 Central Dupage Hospital Psychiatry Units also supports seniors or older adults.
-Additional services offered by Central Dupage Hospital Psychiatry Units consist of suicide prevention services, case management and integrated primary care services.
+Additional services offered by Central Dupage Hospital Psychiatry Units consist of suicide prevention services, integrated primary care services and case management.

 Learn MoreAssociation For Individual Dev Bh Supervised Living is a mental health treatment center in Aurora, Illinois, located at 1305 East New Indian Trail, part of the 60505 zip code.
 Association For Individual Dev Bh Supervised Living provides residential treatment.
 Association For Individual Dev Bh Supervised Living also offers psychotropic medication to adults, young adults and seniors 65 or older.
 Association For Individual Dev Bh Supervised Living supports people with serious mental illness.
-Association For Individual Dev Bh Supervised Living also provides legal advocacy, housing services and case management.
+Association For Individual Dev Bh Supervised Living also provides assertive community treatment, illness management and recovery and suicide prevention services.

 Learn MoreBehavioral Health Services Of Central Dupage Hospital is a mental health clinic in Winfield, IL, located at 27w350 High Lake Road, in the 60190 zip code.
 Behavioral Health Services Of Central Dupage Hospital provides outpatient treatment and partial hospitalization/day treatment.
-Behavioral Health Services Of Central Dupage Hospital offers couples/family therapy, activity therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
-Behavioral Health Services Of Central Dupage Hospital also supports people requiring dual diagnosis treatment and transitional age young adults.
+Behavioral Health Services Of Central Dupage Hospital offers group therapy, activity therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
+Behavioral Health Services Of Central Dupage Hospital also supports transitional age young adults and people requiring dual diagnosis treatment.
 More services at Behavioral Health Services Of Central Dupage Hospital include education services and illness management and recovery.

-Learn MoreDu Page County Health Department Behavioral Health Services is a mental health treatment center in Wheaton, IL, located at 111 North County Farm Road, 60187 zip code area.
+Learn MoreDu Page County Health Department Behavioral Health Services is a mental health center in Wheaton, Illinois, located at 111 North County Farm Road, 60187 zip code.
 Du Page County Health Department Behavioral Health Services provides outpatient treatment.
-Du Page County Health Department Behavioral Health Services offers individual psychotherapy, psychotropic medication and behavior modification to children / adolescents, seniors 65 or older and adults.
-Du Page County Health Department Behavioral Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services at Du Page County Health Department Behavioral Health Services consist of case management, suicide prevention services and housing services.
+Du Page County Health Department Behavioral Health Services offers group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Du Page County Health Department Behavioral Health Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+More services available at Du Page County Health Department Behavioral Health Services include intensive case management, diet and exercise counseling and housing services.

 Learn MoreDu Page County Health Department Community Center is a mental health clinic in Wheaton, Illinois, located at 115 North County Farm Road, 60187.
-Du Page County Health Department Community Center offers outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Du Page County Health Department Community Center provides psychotropic medication, group therapy and trauma therapy to young adults, children / adolescents and adults.
-Du Page County Health Department Community Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and clients referred from the court/judicial system.
-Some other services provided by Du Page County Health Department Community Center include suicide prevention services, case management and psychosocial rehabilitation services.
+Du Page County Health Department Community Center offers residential treatment, outpatient treatment and partial hospitalization/day treatment.
+Du Page County Health Department Community Center provides cognitive behavioral therapy, individual psychotherapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+Du Page County Health Department Community Center also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services provided by Du Page County Health Department Community Center include psychosocial rehabilitation services, case management and suicide prevention services.

 Learn MoreFamily Counseling Service is a mental health facility in Aurora, IL, located at 70 South River Street, in the 60506 zip code.
 Family Counseling Service provides telemedicine/telehealth and outpatient treatment.
-Family Counseling Service provides dialectical behavior therapy, group therapy and couples/family therapy to young adults, adults and children / adolescents.
-Family Counseling Service also supports people with serious mental illness, people with PTSD and children/adolescents with serious emotional disturbance.
-Some other services available at Family Counseling Service include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.
+Family Counseling Service provides couples/family therapy, trauma therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Family Counseling Service also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
+Some other services available at Family Counseling Service include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreVna Healthcare is one of mental health facilities in Elgin, Illinois, located at 801 Villa Street, 60120 zip code.
-Vna Healthcare provides outpatient treatment and telemedicine/telehealth.
-Vna Healthcare provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to children / adolescents, young adults and seniors 65 or older.
-Additional services provided at Vna Healthcare include suicide prevention services, case management and family psychoeducation.
+Vna Healthcare provides telemedicine/telehealth and outpatient treatment.
+Vna Healthcare provides cognitive behavioral therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Additional services provided at Vna Healthcare include suicide prevention services, court-ordered outpatient treatment and integrated primary care services.

 Learn MoreEcker Center For Mental Health is a mental health clinic in Elgin, IL, located at 1845 Grandstand Place, 60123 zip code area.
 Ecker Center For Mental Health provides outpatient treatment and residential treatment.
-Ecker Center For Mental Health offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Ecker Center For Mental Health also supports transitional age young adults, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered at Ecker Center For Mental Health include supported housing, mentoring/peer support/consumer-run services and case management.
+Ecker Center For Mental Health offers group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents, adults and seniors 65 or older.
+Ecker Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services offered at Ecker Center For Mental Health include psychosocial rehabilitation services, case management and supported housing.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.